element-hq/policies/matrix-org/terms_and_conditions.md

 * Use the Service to transmit unsolicited or bulk communications to anyone at all, be they users of the Service, federated Matrix homeservers, or connected on a bridged network.

-* Post or otherwise submit any software, programs or files in a manner that is intended to cause harm or disruption of another’s equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.
+* Post or otherwise submit any software, programs or files in a manner that is intended to cause harm or disruption of another's equipment, software or other property, including any corrupted files, time bombs, Trojan horses, viruses and worms.

 * Disrupt, interfere or inhibit any other user from using and enjoying the Service.